Tzotzil: History

 After the Spanish conquest, the Tzotzil were for centuries exploited as laborers, first by the Spaniards and then by the Ladinos (urban Spanish-speaking people of Spanish and native descent) who own most of the land and dominate commerce.
 During most of this period, a rigid caste system sharply divided the natives from the Ladinos, with very different rights and obligations.
 The oppression led them to revolt in 1528, 1712, and 1868.
 The situation of the Tzoltzil worsened considerably in 1863, when laws enacted by Benito Juárez stripped the Indian towns of their corporate lands, forcing many Zinacantecos to become debt-indentured laborers on farms owned by the Ladinos.

 The sense of national pride has become stronger among the Tzotzil since 1940, as natives have increasingly began to occupy local administrative posts and used their cultural identity for political purposes.
 While sizable Tzotzil communities have appeared in some towns, other Tzotzil towns have been undergoing "reindianization" as the formerly dominating Ladino minorities have migrated to larger cities.

-With the collapse of coffee prices in the 1980s, sustainable employment has been hard for many people in the highlands to find.
-As both population and foreign tourism have risen, the sale of artisan goods has replaced other economic activities.
-Tzotzils usually sell their products in the nearby cities of San Cristóbal de las Casas, Comitán, and Simojovel.
-Recently, and increasingly, many Maya from the highlands of Chiapas have found migration to other parts of Mexico and Illegal immigration to the United States a way to break away from subsistence farming and abysmal wages.